harrisonroufos/CP3407-EXT-GROUP-PROJECT/user_stories/user_story_browse_cleaners.md

 ---

 ## Tasks
 1. Research setting up the database.
+1 day.
 2. Develop the database for cleaners/users.
+3 days.
 3. Develop a UI to browse cleaners.
+2 days.
-4. Develop backend to get cleaner from database.
+4. Develop backend to get cleaners from database.
+3 days.
-5. Add sorting and filtering of cleaners.
+5. Test and debug.
+1 day.

 ---